Eric Dane gives shocking health update after ALS diagnosis

 On his recent appearance at Good Morning America, the famed Dr. McSteamy from the ABC medical drama revealed that slowly and gradually he is losing control over his body.

-During his conversation with the host Diane Sawyer, The Last Ship alum shared that he now has only 'one functioning arm' which is the left side – his dominant one.
+During his conversation with the host Diane Sawyer, The Last Ship star shared that he now has only 'one functioning arm' which is the left side – his dominant one.

 He elaborated that his 'right side has completely stopped working.'